 Former 1990s action star Colton West walks off the set of a film after finding his agent has signed him up for a giant cockroach picture.
 On the way home, he is witness as a freak volcanic eruption causes large fire-breathing spiders to emerge from the ground.
 Nicknamed lavalantulas, the spiders quickly run amok across Los Angeles.
 Colton urges his wife Olivia to flee while he sets out across the city to rescue his son Wyatt who is skateboarding with friends.
 As the lavalantula menace grows in size and severity, Colton is forced to become a real-life action hero to save the day.

 Mike Mendez is a name who has been rising through the genre ranks over the last few years.
-Mendez first appeared as director of the horror film Killers (1996) and went onto other genre works such as Bimbo Movie Bash (1997), The Convent (2000), the horror documentary Masters of Horror (2002), The Gravedancers (2006), Don’t Kill It (2016) and The Last Heist (2016), as well as producing Tales of Halloween (2015) and directing the Friday the 31st episode, plus producing Unnatural (2016), Against the Night (2017) and Snake Outta Compton (2018).
+Mendez first appeared as director of the horror film Killers (1996) and went onto other genre works such as Bimbo Movie Bash (1997), The Convent (2000), the horror documentary Masters of Horror (2002), The Gravedancers (2006), Don’t Kill It (2016) and The Last Heist (2016), as well as producing Tales of Halloween (2015) and directing the Friday the 31st episode, plus producing Unnatural (2016), Against the Night (2017), Snake Outta Compton (2018) and The Shed (2019).
 Mendez had previously made Big Ass Spider!
 (2013), a similar venture into the modern tongue-in-cheek creature feature – viz Sharknado (2013) et al – but that never quite came off.
 Lavalantula proves to be a far more successful effort in the same vein.

 Mendez plays the comedy element well – the early scenes snappily whip back and forward between the menace of the spiders, Nia Peeples finding out about Guttenberg’s arrest on the tv news and him on the phone to his agent refusing to do the giant cockroach picture, which throw us into a monster movie with a considerably more engaging sense of humour than we are used to.
 (The film is constantly making sly digs at Hollywood – all the standard tv reports, for instance, seem to be being delivered via an entertainment gossip channel).
 Especially amusing are the scenes where Steve Guttenberg hijacks the bus, trying to convince them of the urgency of the threat they face as the driver only wants to pose for a selfie, and Guttenberg fighting off spiders as they drive, which ends up being cheered on by the tourists aboard the bus thinking it is part of a film.